oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

 9. Step 9: Define AI Model

     In this step you must pay attention to the **Parameters** section.

-You have to select an **input column as**.
-Choose **Bucket URL** as this contains the URL of the bucket where images are stored.
+    Choose *Bucket URL* as **input column**. *Bucket URL* contains the URL of the bucket where images are stored.

-    Leave **Buckets** as **Input Type**.
+    Leave *Buckets* as **Input Type**.

     ![](./images/lab4_262.png =50%x*)

-10. Step 10: Save results as new dataset
+10. Step 10: Save results as new **predicted** dataset

-    Apply AI Model results in a new dataset generated.
+    **Apply AI Model** results in a new dataset generated.
 This dataset contains information about predictions for each image.
 Actually two rows are generated for each image, for each label separately (we are using only two labels, hence two rows).

     ![](./images/lab4_263.png =50%x*)

-    You can see **Object Name** column which in fact contains different Label values for each image, and you can observe also **Confidence** for each option.
+    You can see **Object Name** column which in fact contains different label values for each image with calculated **Confidence** for each option.

     ![](./images/lab4_264.png " ")

 11. Step 11: Save and Run your dataflow

-    Save.
+    Save your data flow ...

     ![](./images/lab4_265.png =30%x*)

-    And run.
+    ... and run it.

     ![](./images/lab4_266.png =30%x*)